-- you can speak to any member of staff of your choice.
-Those staff will listen and support you but we have a team of DSLs in our school who have a specific role to support children and therefore it is likely that the staff members will talk to them or arrange for you to. - You can use the happy and sad faces, the feelings tree or just speak to a member of staff you trust.
+you can speak to any member of staff of your choice.
+Those staff will listen and support you but we have a team of DSLs in our school who have a specific role to support children and therefore it is likely that the staff members will talk to them or arrange for you to.
+There are posters of the DSLs in every classroom and around the school